RINOs Now Say ATF's New Rule Is Lawless & Unconstitutional…But They Enabled It! WTF!

 Duration: 10:15

-This video critically analyzes the ATF's new rule defining 'Engage in the Business of Dealing Firearms,' arguing it unfairly targets private gun owners and aims to eliminate private sales.
-The speaker highlights the political hypocrisy of Senators Cornyn and Tillis, who supported the Bipartisan Safer Communities Act that enabled this rule, yet now oppose the ATF's implementation.
-The video emphasizes the potential legal consequences for law-abiding citizens and encourages political action.
+This video critically analyzes the ATF's new rule defining 'Engage in the Business of Dealing Firearms,' arguing it unfairly targets private gun sales and gun shows.
+The speaker, identified as an expert in 2nd Amendment news, highlights the hypocrisy of Senators who supported the Bipartisan Safer Communities Act and now oppose the rule derived from it, deeming their legislative efforts a political stunt.
+The content urges viewers to contact their representatives to oppose the rule.

 Quick Summary